workflowhub-eu/about/docs/index.md

 ### 1. Register yourself on WorkflowHub

-Register yourself on the [sign up page](https://workflowhub.eu/signup) of WorkflowHub if you do not have an account.
+Register yourself on the [sign up page](https://workflowhub.eu/signup) of WorkflowHub, if you do not have an account.
 You can also log in using your [LS Login](https://lifescience-ri.eu/ls-login/) or [GitHub](https://github.com/) credentials.

 ### 2. Decide which `Space` you would like to create a `Team` in